 Take the easiest and least expensive steps first.
 If the odors are coming from a floor drain or a rarely used sink, for instance, pour two cups of pure tap water down the drain and then wait a day or two.
 If the odors dissipate, that indicates that the trap had gone dry and pouring the water down the drain blocked the odors.

 But this is only a temporary fix.
 The trap will likely go dry again very soon, maybe even within a few days.

 If a trap liquid does not solve the problem, remove the grating over the problem drain, if possible, and clean the drain.
 This may remove the germs and bacteria causing the odor.
 After cleaning, use a disinfectant as a final step in the cleanup operation.

-If, after taking these steps, sewer odors still persist, a plumber should be called in to investigate.
+After taking these steps, if sewer odors still persist, a plumber should be called in to investigate.
 A crack may have developed in the drain line, and this can be repaired only by a plumbing professional.

-For information about sewer odors and solutions, please visit the Waterless Co. webpage.
+Article was submitted by Waterless Co., and is originally posted on its site.
+For information about sewer odors and solutions, please visit Waterless Co.

 Two hand-picked articles to read next: